🌿 Free packing list & budget map — grab yours below

 Brisbane Arrival — Free City Exploration

-South Bank's free beach, City Botanic Gardens riverside walk, and South Bank Farmers Market (if Saturday).
+South Bank's free beach, City Botanic Gardens, and South Bank Farmers Market (if Saturday).
 Zero spend on attractions.
-Settle into a hostel or budget hotel in Fortitude Valley or West End.
+Settle into a hostel or budget hotel in Fortitude Valley or West End — both well-connected to tour departure points.

 2. Day2